NatroxMC/Configuration/.github/README.md

 - Coming soon

 # Usage
-The following explains in detail how to use Common and what it does.
+The following explains in detail how to use Configuration and what it does.

 # Add to your project
 - Gradle: (Not yet available)